Linguistics Experiential Learning Grant

 “Experiential learning at BYU should develop disciplinary skills and practice, foster broad, boundary-crossing professional competencies, inspire greater learning, and imbue habits of lifelong learning in students.
 It also should help students master and use subject matter; increase capacity to deal with complex and new situations; develop skills for lifelong learning; clarify values; and develop the capacity to contribute to their communities.” (https://experience.byu.edu/)

-With this definition of experiential learning in mind, the scholarship money can be used for, among other things, any expenses incurred in conducting research (payment of subjects, travel to collect data, materials, etc.), costs associated with travel or living expenses for an internship (especially one that is unpaid), living expenses needed to complete your degree, costs to participate in a study abroad, expenses related to ongoing research with a professor in our department, or other mentoring experiences that would provide experiential learning in the fields of linguistics, English language, editing and publishing, and TESOL.
+With this definition of experiential learning in mind, the scholarship money can be used for, among other things, any expenses incurred in conducting research (payment of subjects, travel to collect data, materials, etc.), costs associated with travel or living expenses for an internship (especially one that is unpaid), living expenses needed to complete your degree, costs to participate in a study abroad, expenses related to ongoing research with a professor in our department, or other mentoring experiences that would provide experiential learning in the fields of linguistics, applied english linguistics, editing and publishing, and TESOL.

-In order to apply for the scholarship, students must be enrolled full-time, be either juniors or seniors in one of the department’s undergraduate majors (Linguistics, English Language, and Editing and Publishing) and should have a clear reason for the use of the scholarship.
+In order to apply for the scholarship, students must be enrolled full-time, be either juniors or seniors in one of the department’s undergraduate majors (Linguistics, Applied English Linguistics, and Editing and Publishing) and should have a clear reason for the use of the scholarship.
 Preference may be given to students with financial need and/or a strong academic record.

 As part of the application, students will need to include justification for the need and use of the funds, a proposed budget, and a timeline for using the funds.
 In addition, students need to ask a faculty member from our department to write a brief letter of recommendation.
 (Please share the instructions below with the faculty member).